What is Air Conditioning Contractors Insurance?

 Insurance is available to cover these types of eventualities, usually covered under what’s called a Contract Works Insurance policy.
 As the name suggests this covers the works, besides the obvious theft of materials, there could be a fire, storm damage, and other risks that could prove very expensive if you don’t have cover in place to protect your business.

-Can I also cover my plant and tools on-site?
+Can I cover my plant tools and machinery on-site?

 Tools used can be expensive, as can some plant and equipment, Air Conditioning Commissioning Kits, Power Drills, employees’ tools, and equipment, and even Hired in Plant can all be thief attractive so it’s prudent that insurance is considered for these items.